gpanda70/data-engineering-experiments/spark/README.md

 #### Executor memory Breakdown
 ![Executor-memory-breakdown.svg](Executor-memory-breakdown.svg)

-Executor memory stores temporary data used for shuffles, joins, sorts, aggregations.
+Execution memory stores temporary data used for shuffles, joins, sorts, aggregations.
 If data exceeds memory, it will spill onto disk.

 Storage memory is used for cached data, broadcasts.